Not accepting new applications as of September 2021

-- Redemption hurdles: If you want the ability to redeem you rewards at any time and for any amount, you’ll have to look elsewhere.
+- Redemption hurdles: If you want the ability to redeem your rewards at any time and for any amount, you’ll have to look elsewhere.
 You’re restricted to specific redemption tiers and payout options.

-- No sign-up bonus: Many rewards credit cards attract new customers with a lucrative sign-up bonus, but the PayPal Extras Mastercard doesn’t provide that incentive.
+- No bonus for new cardholders: Many rewards credit cards attract new customers with a lucrative bonus, but the PayPal Extras Mastercard doesn’t provide that incentive.

 Earning Points & Rewards

 The PayPal Extras Mastercard offers 3 points per $1 spent on gas and restaurant purchases, 2 points per $1 spent via PayPal and eBay, and 1 point per $1 spent on everything else.
 While these earning rates aren’t bad, taking into account redemption values gives a more complete picture.